vault27/Foundation/switching.md

 - Host may be connected to more than 2 switches - multiple home active/active

 ## vPC
-- Virtual port channel
+- Virtual port channel - feature on Nexus switches which provides the ability to configure a Port-Channel across multiple switches
 - We create vPC domain on switch, then we create port-channel interfaces with one port inside and configure vpc domain number in them, access or trunk we configure in port-channel interfaces as well
-- Active-active dual homed host connection
+- Provides active-active dual homed host connection
+- Also known as Multichassis EtherChannel (MEC)
-- Cisco technology for Nexus = MLAG, MCLAG
+- The same as MLAG, MCLAG
 - The same models and soft
 - The same as VSS on Catalyst, but more reliable
 - Two switches maximum the same as in MLAG